tencentyun/qcloud-documents/product/数据库/数据传输服务DTS/3快速入门/数据订阅_intl.md

 ## Feature Description
-Data Transfer Service (DTS) provides a binlog-based incremental data subscription feature that allows subscription of incremental update data from TencentDB with several simple steps:
+TencentDB Service for Transmission (DTS) provides a binlog-based incremental data subscription feature that allows subscription of incremental update data from TencentDB with several simple steps:
 * Purchase and create a subscription channel for TencentDB instances from the Tencent Cloud DTS console.
 * Use DTS data subscription SDK to connect to this subscription channel to subscribe to and consume incremental data.